• Skip to main content

 To twine the base, I use a piece of round reed; the size depends on the basket size.

-A #3 round reed is a good place to start for a medium size basket.
+A #3 round reed is an excellent place to start for a medium-sized basket.

-I soak the round reed in water for two minutes or so and then fold it so that one tail is twelve inches longer than the other.
+I soak the round reed in water for two minutes and then fold it so that one tail is twelve inches longer than the other.

 Squaring up the basket